Osteochondritis Dissecans (OCD) in DogsMarch 15, 2018

 The outcome with arthroscopic treatment of shoulder OCD is generally excellent with complete resolution of lameness over several months following surgery.
 Physical therapy can accelerate the recovery.
 In most cases there is little residual arthritis which may be apparent after very heavy exercise or as the dog becomes much older.

-At Peak we understand the importance of your pet to your lives.
+Arthroscopy is performed by a highly experienced and caring surgical team who prioritize your pet’s welfare.
 Our philosophy is to educate owners and help them make the best decisions for their pet and their family.